zhaofengli/colmena/README.md

 *See Tutorial with Flakes for usage with Nix Flakes.*

-Colmena should work with your existing NixOps and Morph configurations with minimal modification.
+Colmena should work with your existing NixOps and morph configurations with minimal modification.
 Here is a sample `hive.nix` with two nodes, with some common configurations applied to both nodes:

 ```nix